 Kapilolo’s Kulimatji – a !xun San storyteller’s memoir, told to narrative therapy practitioner and editor, Dr Marlene Sullivan Winberg, between 1994 and 2017 and accompanied by her own account of the circumstances that led to her 23-year friendship with Mahongo, is an emotionally charged book and a welcome new genre for southern African indigenous literature (Dr Janette Deacon).

 In 1994, people began to return to land in rural South Africa they had lost under apartheid.
 This book chronicles that process and other related aspects of the South African government’s land reform programme between 1994 and 1996.
 It allows the voices of the marginalised people to be heard beyond their own communities.

 The Storyteller is a collection of traditional narratives from the Kalahari Desert and the Okavango River villages in Botswana.
 It was made when groups of young storytellers gathered in D’Kar and Shakawe to perform and record their family stories.
 Twenty-three tales were written in Naro, Khwedam, ||Anikhwedam, Ju|’hoansi, Thimbukushu, Otjiherero, ShiYei and English.

 This collection is a reflection of a changing oral tradition where cultures meet and integrate; where computer technology exists alongside traditional healing, where people work in their small offices and libraries in the desert, quietly creating their own educational futures.
 It testifies to a younger generation’s capacity to record, write and translate their elders’ oral traditions.

-This beautifully designed little book, enhanced by the work of the artists at the Kuru Art Project in the Kalahari, honors the Botswana tradition of storytelling and the diversity of its language heritage.
+This little book, enhanced by the work of the San artists at the Kuru Art Project in the Kalahari, honours the Botswana tradition of storytelling and the diversity of its language heritage.